jruby/jrubyfx/README.md

 gem install jrubyfx -v 1.2
 ```

+If you are using Java 9+, additionally append the contents of `module-opens.txt` to `bin/.jruby.java_opts` in your jruby install.
+If you fail to do this, you may get inscruitable "method X not found, did you mean X?" errors.

 Manual Build and Install
 -----
 Build is done using rake/gem/bundler/rdoc.
 You need JRuby >= 9.3.4.0, Java >= 8 with JavaFX 11 modules installed (only required for `reflect` task).
 Building native application packages requires JDK 8+.